Moesif/moesif-browser-js/README.md

 });
 ```

-You shouldn't call this until you know the actual user id such as when a user signs in.
+Moesif recommends aginst calling `identifyUser` for anonymous users.
+Moesif will track these users automatically.
-Moesif will track anonymous users automatically.
+The recommended place to call `identifyUser` is after the user logs in and you know their real user id.

-### Set the company id
+### Identifying companies

-In addition to identifying users, you can also identify the company this user belongs to.
+In addition to identifying users, you can also identify the company this user is a member of which enables tracking at the account level.
-This enables tracking account-level usage.
+Besides the companyId, you can also save related properties such as company demographics and sales data.

 ```javascript
 // Only the first argument is a string containing the company id.
 This is the only required field.